bigtoga/Examples/Cloud - Azure/AZ-500/Memorize for the exam.md

 # Identity Management

+**Have 1 dynamic group for all users and devices.
+What is best practice?** - 2 new groups, 1 for users and 1 for devices

 ## Conditional Access Policies

 **Require MFA for Azure portal?** - Tenant -> Security -> Conditional Access -> New Policy -> Cloud Apps -> Select users -> Grant -> Require MFA